polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Digest

-An extensible field of the [block header](#header) that encodes information needed by several actors in a blockchain network including:
+An extensible field of the [block header](#header) that encodes information needed by several actors in a blockchain network, including:

 - [Light clients](#light-client) for chain synchronization
 - Consensus engines for block verification
-- The runtime itself in the case of pre-runtime digests
+- The runtime itself, in the case of pre-runtime digests

 ## Dispatchable

 Function objects that act as the entry points in FRAME [pallets](#pallet).
-They can be called by internal or external entities to interact with the blockchain’s state.
+Internal or external entities can call them to interact with the blockchain’s state.
 They are a core aspect of the runtime logic, handling [transactions](#transaction) and other state-changing operations.

 ## Events

 A means of recording that some particular [state](#state) transition happened.

-In the context of [FRAME](#frame), events are a composable data types that each [pallet](#pallet) can individually define.
-Events in FRAME are implemented as a set of transient storage items that are inspected immediately after a block has executed and reset during block-initialization.
+In the context of [FRAME](#frame), events are composable data types that each [pallet](#pallet) can individually define.
+Events in FRAME are implemented as a set of transient storage items inspected immediately after a block has been executed and reset during block initialization.

 ## Executor